DonaldPotbury/DonaldPotbury.github.io/LifeJournal.md

+# Life Journal

-# Description
+## Description

-These pages display the Life Journal reading plan along with links to the corresponding chapters in bible.com.

-The Life Journal Reading plan was developed by Wayne Cordeiro and is designed to help you read through the Old Testament once and the New Testament twice each year.
-For journals and related resources, visit lifejournal.cc.
+Life Journal is a Bible reading plan developed by Wayne Cordeiro.
+It is designed to help you read through the Old Testament once and the New Testament twice each year.
+For journals and related resources, visit [lifejournal.cc](liferesources.cc).

-bible.com is a wonderful resource which has many versions of the the Bible and reading plans.
-These pages point to the NIV.
+[bible.com](www.bible) is a wonderful resource.
+There are versions of the the Bible, reading plans and other resources.

+These pages are simply a convenient way to organize my reading.
+And is not affiliated with either [lifejournal.cc](liferesources.cc) or [bible.com](www.bible)

 1. [January](./January.md)